Limych/media_player.linkplay/README.md

 'http://1.2.3.4:8000/your_radio': 'Your Radio',
 'http://icecast.streamserver.tld/mountpoint.aac': 'Another radio',
 ```
-At least one source should be present if you use the `sources:` option, for units without any extra source input (like Audiocast M5) you should leave just `'wifi': 'WiFi'` if you don't want any webradios, that will actually hide the source switch as it's useless.
+At least one source should be present if you use the `sources:` option, for units without any extra source input (like Audiocast M5) you should leave just `'wifi': 'Network'` if you don't want any webradios, that will actually hide the source switch as it's useless (this is a dummy input covering all the streaming sources, selecting it on it's own results to nothing).

 ## Multiroom